My road trip across Namibia was the best travel experience of my life.

 - It’s worth taking advantage of every opportunity to take money out of the ATM, especially if you know you’ll be heading out away from any major towns for a while.
 Paying by card was possible in most lodges, restaurants, but wasn’t an option everywhere.
 Make sure you keep cash on you for local restaurants, small lodges, gas stations, and for tipping.

 My Total Expenses for Two Weeks in Namibia

 Average daily amount spent: $132 per day

-And for anyone who’s interested, if I’d been travelling solo, my total expenses would have been $2497, and my average daily amount $208.
+And for anyone who’s interested, if I’d been travelling solo and not splitting accommodation costs with my boyfriend, my total expenses would have been $2497, and my average daily amount $208.
 Yikes!

 Namibia: Expensive but Totally Worth It!